Samuel-de-Oliveira/TKinter-Examples/1-User Registering Program/README.md

 ## User Registering Program

-This is a template based in some registering programs but it crated for **Tkinter (Python)**, the desing is so simple to understand for anyone, enjoy!
+This is a template based in some registering programs, but this is crated for **Tkinter (Python)**, the desing is so simple to understand for anyone, enjoy the program!

 ---